FARE PŌTE'E - Maeva Huahine

 Each marae has a two levels platform (ahu), elevated location for the gods.
 The Marae Anini and marae Manunu are the only Leeward Islands marae to have two (ahulevels.

 Dr. Kenneth P. Emory of the Bishop Museum in Honolulu, was the first to identify the types, functions, and names of the marae on Huahine in 1925.
-Dr. Yosihiko Sinoto from the Bishop Museum restored the Maeva marae for the Tahiti committee of touris from 1967 to 1968.
+Dr. Yosihiko Sinoto from the Bishop Museum restored the Maeva marae for the Tahiti committee of tourism from 1967 to 1968.
 Dr. Sinoto later brought to light additional 35 marae on the hill behind the village Mata'ire'a Maeva.

 Maeva village